 Tag: Le Tour de France 2010

 The strangest stage of the whole race from the point of view of the staff is the finale into Paris.
 Our team base is in northern Spain, and so all non-essential equipment went from Bordeaux back to Spain (rather than go to Spain from Bordeaux via Paris — a 1200km detour).
 Thus we were truckless (or untrucked?) for the only time in the race.
+Very Tardy.

 This morning at 07:00 we had Serge Gainsbourg with 'sea, sex and sun,' it's noon now and we've got Jane Birkin, '69, annee erotique.'
 Do these people never give it a rest ?
 We're nearly at the stage start, Dave has done the biz all the way up from Bordeaux.

-"Sea, sex and sun," sings Serge Gainsbourg on Radio Nostalgi - all very well, but the boys have 640 K to drive, this Sunday morning.
-But that's today, let's get back to Saturday . . .
+"Sea, sex and sun," sings Serge Gainsbourg on Radio Nostalgi - all very well, but the boys have 640 K to drive, this Sunday morning, it's the TT from Bordeaux to Pauillac.
 Today's chrono is 52 kilometres, but Saturday's L'Equipe glossy magazine takes us back 30 years to a much shorter effort against the watch - the Olympic one kilometre championship in 'Moscou.'

 Cav: he really is impressive - we were at five K to go when Oss passed on his death or glory bid out of the break; he was flying.
 The bunch Like some high speed linear motored Japanese train - whhoooooooossssshhhhh!
 Those carbon rims slice the air.
-We dashed back in to the chipper to watch the finale on the tele, respect to Sky, they were in the race - but Cav really is a cut above.

 The Next Level.
-Today was the showdown.
+Today, TdF2010 Stage 17, was the showdown.
 As all who watch cycling know, any stage with a mountaintop finish is where many of the overall selections happen, and when the mountain is the Tourmalet, which is enormous both in terms of the difficulty of the climb, as well as its history, it’s all the more definitive.
-Thus we all held the hope that Ryder would be able to continue his brilliant run of form, but knew that as it was such a hard climb, anything could happen.

-'How's it goin' Shane?' we ask Skyman Shane Sutton as we cross the car park in search of Michael Barry for a rest day interview.
+'How's it goin' Shane?' we ask Skyman Shane Sutton as we cross the car park in search of Michael Barry for a rest day interview at the Le Tour de France 2010.
 'Been better, mate!' he fires back between hard draws on his fag - it's difficult for a man who wears his heart on his sleeve to 'spin.'
-Inside, Michael Barry, who's an eloquent, polite, sound guy tells us that morale is good - he best get out and tell Shane that, then.

-Today was a good day, we took in all five cols of the stage - it only adds to your respect for the pros when you see what they have to deal with.
+Today was a good day, we took in all five cols of the stage, starting in Bagneres-de-Luchon - it only adds to your respect for the pros when you see what they have to deal with.
 The gruppo was travelling at funereal speed, 30 minutes down when it passed us near the top of the Aubisque.
-Cav was surrounded by 'minders' near the back whilst Ale Jet was just off the back, but he looked OK, probably just back at the car.

 How far to go.
-Stage 16 was the biggest climbing stage of the Tour, but the last climb was some 60km from the finish, which made for a weird looking profile for the day.
+Stage 16 TdF2010 was the biggest climbing stage of the Tour, but the last climb was some 60km from the finish, which made for a weird looking profile for the day.
 The boys scaled four enormous mountains, the first beginning from km 0.
 Tough gig.
-After fireworks from big name riders lit the early miles up the climb, a pseudo break settled down about 25sec ahead of the peloton, and it held some very big names.

 Voeckler, you have to admire him, he's a racer.
 Whatever happens, it's been a good Tour for Bbox, Charteau in polka dots for a good stretch and now Tommy takes a big one.
 Going down to Pro Continental doesn't seem to have affected them one bit - and it's saved them a fortune.
 It was a tad mad up on the Port de Bales today but great to be there - Monday afternoon, high in the Pyrenees under a clear blue sky with the world's best cyclists just inches away.